Lemonade Development

 - Creates desktop entry in /opt/share/applications/

-- Declares dependencies: libcurl4, libssl3, libz1
+- Declares dependencies: libcurl4, libssl3, libz1, unzip, fonts-katex

 - Package size: ~2.2 MB (clean, runtime-only package)